 Now that the Government has announced another lockdown, I have temporarily suspended my woodturning classes.
 You can still book a class though.
 A gift voucher would make a great present for someone, and can be redeemed when the lockdown ends.
 This website remains open for sales as normal.

-Welcome!
 To see and buy my wooden bowls and other work, please scroll down the page.

 Learn more about making wooden bowls

 There is lots of information about woodturning here.
 You can find out how to keep bowls in good condition on my wood care page.
 I describe how I make wooden bowls for sale, and you can read about the features of the wood I use, such as burrs and spalting.
 You can see how I make my cute little wooden mice.
 Learn about the different kinds of woodturning, and about the history of the craft.
-You can see my woodturning blog, which is a useful technical resource for woodturners.
+You can check out my woodturning blog, which is a useful technical resource for woodturners.